Trusted WordPress tutorials, when you need them most.

 I did all of the proposed solutions, but nothing works for me!
 It keeps refreshing and redirecting it back to the login screen.
 Changing the folder of my current theme gives the white screen of death.
 It doesn’t revert to the default theme.
 Any other idea, please?

-Being at a dead end, I’m thinking to download all the site through ftp, make a new one site from WordPress and then upload one by one all my content.
+Being at a dead end, I’m thinking to download all the site through ftp, make a new one site from Wordpress and then upload one by one all my content.
 I’m worry however if I’ll be able to insert all the customization settings afterwards.
 The current theme was made custom by another person which cannot help anymore.
 Is it safe to do that?
 Thanks!

-20. Mary Anne says
+21. Mary Anne

 Thank you so much.
-I have WordPress pages built via my account with bluehost.
+I have Wordpress pages built via my account with bluehost.
 One of my wordpress sites stopped working.
 I had the white screen of death.

 I followed each step in order, until I found the step that worked to resolve my problem.
 The step that worked for me was, Revert Back To Default Theme.
 Instead of using an ftp though, because I was having a hard time with my fetch working, I logged into my bluehost account and went into my file manager and then accessed my wpcontent/themes/directory that way for changing the title of my current theme.